pip-services/pip-services-docs/content/en/python/recipes/mongodb_persistence/_index.md

 ### Paging

 Another common data pattern is Paging.
 It is used to retrieve large datasets in chunks, through multiple calls to the storage.
-A client can ask for the results to be paged by specifying a set of PagingParams, which include the starting position and the number of objects to return.
-Clients can also request the total number of items in the dataset using PagingParams, but this parameter is optional.
+A client can ask for the results to be paged by specifying a set of [PagingParams](../../commons/data/paging_params/), which include the starting position and the number of objects to return.
+Clients can also request the total number of items in the dataset using **PagingParams**, but this parameter is optional.
 A DataPage object with a subset of the data will be returned as the result.

 ```python